wavefrontHQ/docs/pages/doc/metrics_security.md

 ### Example: Strictly Limit Access on a Need-to-Know Basis

-Some companies want to make any metric acceessible only to the team that needs to know about it.
+Some companies want to make metric accessible only to the team that needs to know about it.
 Access to metrics outside a team’s scope of work is disabled.
 Only administrators are allowed access to all metrics.

 ![screenshot of default single policy](images/metrics_security_need_to_know.png)

-The image above shows how to use use a set of rules to accomplish this.
+The image above shows how to use a set of rules to accomplish this.

 * Rule 4 (**Block All Metrics by default**) applies to any access that doesn't match a higher-up rule.
 It denies access to all users.
 Users get access only when an "exception" rule with higher priority access matches.
 * Rule 3 (**Allow All Metrics to Admins**) grants access to all metrics to users in the `Admins` group.